alexandrevvo/nmapAutomator/README.md

 1. **Recon:**	Runs "Basic" scan "if not yet run", then suggests recon commands "i.e. gobuster, nikto, smbmap" based on the found ports, then prompts to automatically run them
 1. **All:**  	Runs all the scans consecutively (~20-30 minutes)

-I tried to make the script as efficient as possible, so that you would get the results as fast as possible, without duplicating any work.

-Feel free to send your pull requests and contributions :)

 # Requirements: